 Medical Tests Men Need in Their 40s

-Meanwhile, if you find yourself holding the sports pages or your smartphone an arm’s length away, chances are you have presbyopia, a normal, middle-age-related shortening of your focus, also known as short arm syndrome.
-No serious worries here; all you need is a good pair of reading glasses.
-Either ask your doc for a prescription update or, if you don’t wear prescription glasses, a pair of readers from the drugstore will do the trick.
+And if you find yourself holding your smartphone at arm’s length, you may have presbyopia, a normal, middle-age-related shortening of your focus.
+All you need is a good pair of reading glasses.
+Either ask your doc for a prescription update or, if you don’t wear prescription glasses, a pair of readers from the drugstore should do the trick.

 Any time you visit the doc you’ll get your BP checked.
 But the 40s are a time to get a handle on those numbers, as high blood pressure is a strong indicator of an increased risk for heart disease and stroke, especially if there are other red flags, like being overweight or a smoker, says Rogg.

-The American Diabetes Association recommends that by age 45 men be tested for Type 2 diabetes, most commonly with a fasting blood glucose test.
+The American Diabetes Association recommends that men be tested by age 45, most commonly with a fasting blood glucose test.
 A normal level is below 100 mg/dl.
-If your numbers come in between 100 and 125 mg/dl, you are considered pre-diabetic and you should consider it a wake-up call.
+If your numbers come in between 100 and 125 mg/dl, you're considered pre-diabetic and you should consider it a wake-up call.

 A more accurate diabetes screen is the hemoglobin A1C test.
-Whereas a fasting blood test is a snapshot in time, the A1C looks at a protein in the blood that changes in the presence of too much blood sugar, and it gives your health care professional an indication of your blood glucose level over a three- to four-month period.
+Whereas a fasting blood test is a snapshot in time, the A1C gives your health care professional an indication of your blood glucose level over a three- to four-month period.
 An A1C at 5.6 percent, the percentage of sugar in your blood, is normal; a pre-diabetic range is between 5.7 and 6.4 percent.
 Anything over that indicates diabetes.